The traditional Italian breakfast is small, sweet, and based on pastries and milky coffee.

 1. Italian Breakfast is Small in Size

 Unlike the traditional English breakfast, for example, which is served piled up on a large plate, breakfast in Italy is very small in size.
-All in all, the typical Italian breakfast has two or three components at most: a drink, a small bite to eat and sometimes a piece of fruit or a small pot of yoghurt.
-The drink is usually coffee with children having some milk or juice instead.
+All in all, the authentic Italian breakfast has two or three components at most: a drink, a small bite to eat and sometimes a piece of fruit or a small pot of yoghurt.
+The drink is usually milky coffee with children having some milk or juice instead.
 The small bite to eat is something like a bread roll with butter and jam, a couple of biscuits, or a pastry.

 There are several reasons for this restraint at breakfast time in Italy.
 Some of them are: